-Over the last audited Quarter of the Bounce Back Loan Scheme, an additional 846 BBLs have had the guarantee yanked from them with a value of £65,830,000.00.
+Over the last audited Quarter of the Bounce Back Loan Scheme, 12,919 Bounce Back Loans with a total value of £448.76 million are in a position whereby they have no Goverment Guarantee attached.

 As for what Lenders can do with those Guarantee-Less Bounce Back Loans, well, some of them write it off as a lesson learned as the last thing they want is Rachel Reeves’ Covid Corruption Commissioner chasing them, and some will try and chance their arm and get law firms hound borrowers to repay them.